 The final guideline Metro uses to determine if additional service is needed is productivity.
-Routes with high productivity perform well in relation to other routes; investment in these services would improve service where it is most efficient.
+Routes with productivity in the top 25 percent perform well in relation to other routes; investment in these services would improve service where it is most efficient.